 - No overnight guests are permitted for the 2020-2021 academic year.

 - Campus dining locations will operate on to-go service

 - In-person dining seating will be physically distanced

-- Dining Services will also offer a new mobile app system that allows students to order meals ahead of time for pick up at a variety of campus dining locations.
+- Dining Services will also offer a new mobile app system, Boost Mobile, that allows students to order meals ahead of time for pick up or delivery at a variety of campus dining locations.
 More information can be found on the Using Your Meal Plan webpage.

 - Resident Advisors and other housing staff members will continue to support residential community building and learning.
 Virtual and physically distant engagement opportunities will support student learning with 3 learning goals: culture of belonging, collegiate success, and personal development.

-Residents can cancel their 2020-2021 housing contract without penalty now until July 28.
-No additional penalty fees will be charged, but cancellations will forfeit their $200 reservation fee.
-Visit our Terminating Your Contract page for more information on how to submit a cancellation.
+Residents can cancel their spring 2021 housing contract in Housing U in CIS.
+Visit our Terminating Your Contract page for more information on how to submit a cancellation and about termination fees.